censorship-no-archive/ceno1/doc/threatModel.md

 software specifically developed for this reason, could identify and fingerprint the existence of a running CENO agent.
 In such a case, out-of-band mechanisms, for example requests to a remote machine, could easily leak the IP of a CENO user or Bridge maintainer.
-Nevertheless, malicious software could change the configuration options of the Freenet node, or actively interfere in other ways with the CENO agents so as to jeopardize the anonymity of users.
+In addition, malicious software could change the configuration options of the Freenet node, or actively interfere in other ways with the CENO agents so as to jeopardize the anonymity of users.